Melania Trump Makes Surprise Visit to Detention Center

 Under the Executive Order the President yesterday, children who come to the border with their parents will be allowed to remain with them, but the “zero tolerance” policy will remain in place.
 The order is virtually certain to encounter legal challenges, however, and questions still remain about whether the children who were already separated from their parents will be reunited.

-The policy, amplified by photographs of tearful children, audio recordings of their wails and first-hand accounts of these separations, drew condemnation across the globe and from both sides of the aisle – including from the First Lady.
+The order came after the policy, amplified by photographs of tearful children, audio recordings of their wails and first-hand accounts of these separations, drew condemnation across the globe and from both sides of the aisle – including from the First Lady.
 She issued a statement this Sunday, telling CNN she “hated” to see parents separated from their children and had been lobbying her husband to take action.
+President Trump acknowledged his wife’s visit at his cabinet meeting, noting that what she had seen “really bothered her.”

 “She supports family reunification,” said Grisham.
 “She thinks that it’s important that children stay with their families.”